Flex Cable or Custom Harness: Which Should You Use?

 • Higher cost due to tooling needs for connector bodies

-• If used on high-speed, requires a lot of testing to validate
+• If used at high speed, requires a lot of testing to validate

-Whenever you need to design wire harnesses and flex cabling for connecting multi-board systems, make sure you use the complete set of PCB design features in Altium Designer®.
-To implement collaboration in today’s cross-disciplinary environment, innovative companies are using the Altium 365™ platform to easily share design data and put projects into manufacturing.
+Whenever you need to design wire harnesses and flex cabling for connecting multi-board systems, make sure you use the complete set of PCB design features in Altium.
+To foster collaboration in today’s cross-disciplinary environment, innovative companies rely on Altium solutions to effortlessly share design data and move projects into manufacturing.

 About Author